Wild/flower Women

 Activity booklet created by Sue Davis, Ulrike Sturm & Nina Shadforth Education/activity booklet

-Wildflowering and Hiromi Tango's Healing garden
+Wildflowering and educational resource for Hiromi Tango's Healing garden

 In early 2021 it was wonderful to collaborate with artist Hiromi Tango and Megan Williams of USC Art Gallery on developing a Sunshine Coast Healing Garden.
 A number of workshops were held at USC Art Gallery in association with the 'Craftivism, Dissident Objects and Subversive Forms' exhibition - a Shepparton Art Museum exhibition, curated by Anna Briers and Rebecca Coates, touring nationally by NETS Victoria.